-AIST 3520 Principles of Information Security and Assurance (3-0-3)
+Principles of Information Security and Assurance (3-0-3)

 Overview of information security practices and needs.
 Topics include information security, types of attacks, risk analysis and management, security technologies, and basic information security implementation.
-Prerequisite(s): CSCI 2700 and either AIST 2320 or MINF 4330.
+Prerequisite(s): CSCI 2700 and either AIST 2320 or MINF 3614, or permission of instructor.